MauiDad/Swift-NumbersScripting-Framework/README.md

 # Swift-NumbersScripting-Framework
 Framework to use Swift with the Scripting Bridge with iWork Numbers

-This is a Numbers scripting framework developed via the instructions  on Github from Tony Ingraldi  (tingraldi), many thanks:
+This is a Numbers scripting framework developed via the instructions  on Github from Tony Ingraldi  (@tingraldi), many thanks:

 [GitHub - tingraldi/SwiftScripting: Utilities and samples to aid in using Swift with the Scripting Bridge](https://github.com/tingraldi/SwiftScripting)